Lady Bullseye: Fictional character biography

 It turns out that Matsumoto's real goal was to take the leadership of the Hand herself, something she had been promised by Daredevil's ally Master Izo, who was revealed to have trained her.
 However, Izo was lying, and instead intended for Daredevil himself to take that post and reform the Hand.
-This occurring, Daredevil had Lady Bullseye cast out of the Hand for being untrustworthy.
-Angry, she vowed to kill Izo.
+Daredevil has Lady Bullseye cast out of the Hand for being untrustworthy.

-Lady Bullseye is shown to now be allied with the Kingpin against Daredevil, instigating a conflict between Daredevil and Norman Osborn, which ultimately leads to Daredevil declaring Hell's Kitchen the territory of the Hand.
+Lady Bullseye allies with the Kingpin against Daredevil, instigating a conflict between Daredevil and Norman Osborn, which ultimately leads to Daredevil declaring Hell's Kitchen the territory of the Hand.

-Lady Bullseye was hired by an as yet unknown party to injure Pepper Potts with a compressed air rifle.

-Lady Bullseye was among the villains contracted by the Assassins Guild to target Elektra's allies.

-During the "Secret Empire" storyline, Lady Bullseye appears as a member of the Army of Evil and took part in the attack on Manhattan in retaliation for what happened at Pleasant Hill.

 Lady Bullseye later appears as a member of Octavia Vermis' Anti-Arach9.

-Doctor Tramma hires Lady Bullseye on her boss' behalf to find out how Spider-Girl is copying abilities like she did with Vermin.
+Doctor Tramma hires Lady Bullseye on her boss' behalf to uncover Spider-Girl's ability to copy superpowers.
 She follows Makawalu Akana to her family's apartment and draws her out.
-While trying to figure out if Lady Bullseye has any connections with Bullseye, Spider-Girl copies her fighting skills which gets disrupted by some people committing a robbery.
-When more thugs show up to confront the robberrs, Lady Bullseye gets away as Spider-Girl is confronted by the thugs.
+While trying to figure out if Lady Bullseye has any connections with Bullseye, Spider-Girl copies her fighting skills.
+Spider-Girl is confronted by robbers, with Lady Bullseye escaping in the commotion.